NSCA CPT Study Guide

 Volume load is equal to the total reps multiplied by the load used.

-Volume is a big indicator for the level of work done in resistance training.
+Volume is a big indicator of the level of work done in resistance training.

 Guidelines for Assigning Volume